jonwagner/EventSourceProxy/README.md

 * Supports EventSource and Event attributes for controlling the generated events.
 * Supports reusing Keyword, Opcode, and Task enums in multiple log sources.
 * Automatically proxy any interface and create a logging source.
+* Add rules to transform parameters and objects from your interface to your log.
 * Proxies also implement _Completed and _Faulted events.
 * Automatically convert complex types to JSON strings for logging.
 * Optionally override the object serializer.
 * Optionally provide a logging context across an entire logging interface.
 * Easily manage Activity IDs with EventActivityScope.

+# New in v2.0 - Logging Transforms #

+* Use attributes and configuration rules to transform your interface calls to entirely different logging calls.
+See [[Controlling Logged Data]] and [[Adding Additional Logging Context]].

 # Documentation #